shaggyze/RelayBot/README.md

 - `/relay toggle_forward_delete`: Toggles if deleting an original message also deletes its copies (ON by default).
 - `/relay toggle_reverse_delete`: Toggles if deleting a relayed copy also deletes the original message (OFF by default).
 - `/relay toggle_auto_role`: Enables/disables automatic role creation and linking for this channel.
+- `/relay toggle_webhook_processing`: Toggles relaying messages from other bots/webhooks.

 **Utility:**
-- `/stats`: Shows public activity statistics for your group.
+- `/stats`: Shows public activity statistics for the current channel's group.
 - `/invite`: Get a link to invite the bot to another server.
 - `/version`: Check the bot's current version.
 - `/vote`: Get links to vote for and support the bot.